 Also, the episode where bears are getting high off of jet fuel barrels.

 Big Damn Heroes: A few stories feature these.
-The best one was when a group of teenagers ganged up and beat the crap out of a mentally disturbed man who attempted to abduct two children.
-For bonus points the parents had yelled at the teenagers for swearing around there kids.
+The best one was when a group of teenagers ganged up and beat the crap out of a wannabe kidnapper who attempted to abduct two children.
+For bonus points, the parents had yelled at the teenagers for swearing around their kids.

 Tara (as a teenager) "Learned your fucking lesson didn't ya?"

 Breaking the Fourth Wall: During a reader Q&A segment, Nash answers the question of "Why does Arlo look like Nash?" with "Because Arlo is a character.
 That I play."
 This happens shortly after Space Guy, who is also played by Nash, remains in-character to answer the question of "Why does Space Guy look like Nash?"

 One episode of WTFIWWY featured a Florida man getting arrested for practicing dentistry without a license.
 Much later, there was an article about a woman getting arrested for the same thing, and Nash and Tara realized she was the man's girlfriend.